drifting through tokyo with ami sioux | read | i-D

 What was your experience of Tokyo before you started this?
 What did making the book reveal to you?

-I had come to Tokyo as a young fashion assistant in 1999 working on a shoot for Vogue Japan and had all the Lost in Translation kind of experiences… the parties, the nightlife, the karaoke, the temples… it was all very encapsulated into a very cinematic version, and when I saw Sophia's film, I completely agreed on many points.
+I had come to Tokyo as a young fashion assistant in 1999 working on a shoot for Vogue Japan and had all the Lost in Translation kind of experiences — the parties, the nightlife, the karaoke, the temples.
+It was all very encapsulated into a very cinematic version, and when I saw Sofia's film, I completely agreed on many points.

-Then as the years went by, I started to come to Japan on my own shootings for Vogue Japan and again and again was brought into this kind of stereotypical experience of Tokyo, but I wanted to go deeper, something drew me in.
-I returned again and again for shoots over the years, I asked to stay longer and began to shoot this book map by map, living in my own apartments, finding my own way around by myself, buying my own food, I was living in Tokyo, not just visiting.
-And now the Tokyo I found has become my third home and via this book I have found a really strong community of friends who live here.
+Then as the years went by, I started to come to Japan on my own shootings for Vogue Japan.
+Again and again, I was brought into this kind of stereotypical experience of Tokyo, but I wanted to go deeper — something drew me in.
+I returned again and again for shoots over the years, I asked to stay longer and began to shoot this book map by map, living in my own apartments, finding my own way around by myself, buying my own food.
+I was living in Tokyo, not just visiting.
+And now the Tokyo I found has become my third home.
+Via this book, I have found a really strong community of friends who live here.

 Cyril Duval, Artist.
-"This is Golden Gai.
-A postwar nightlife area with traditional alleys and come of the most interesting underground bars.
+"This is Golden Gai, a postwar nightlife area with traditional alleys and some of the most interesting underground bars.
 Golden Gai is so unique, one would need a special guide to take you to the most obscure and tiny bars, where you will enjoy some of the most peculiar characters this town has to offer.
 Watch and hear jewels of Japanese cinematography and music and drink the most expensive and delectable whiskey.
 Leaving at dawn, this tiny, postcard neighborhood will leave you with unforgettable memories."

-What was the most surprising, beautiful or unexpected encounter you had whilst shooting the images in the book?
+What was the most surprising, beautiful, or unexpected encounter you had while shooting the images in the book?

 What do you think is the relationship between insider and outsider, native and tourist, in the project?
 How do your photos capture that?